 My my my, how does the time fly.
 We spent the Holidays here with our new friends as well as old, and I must say it was nothing short of spectacular!

-The festivities and the joy inside of everyone was undeniable.
+The festivities and the joy inside of every one were undeniable.
 We cannot wait to come back to visit again.
 It is definitely bittersweet, as we now must fly swiftly back to the States to close a Real Estate deal as it is really easy these days to sell your house fast in Denver, CO!!
 No kidding!
-We put the property on the market right before we left for our 2 week tour here in Armenia, and no sooner did we land that our real estate agent in Denver, Sharon K., called with the great news; “Guys, your property just sold for full asking price with an all cash offer from some investment firm!”
+We put the property on the market right before we left for our 2 week tour here in Armenia, and no sooner did we land that our real estate agent in Denver, Sharon K., called with the great news; “Guys, your property just sold for full asking price with an all-cash offer from some investment firm!”
 Oh, what a Merry Merry Christmas it was!

 I tell you, we are thankful for it all.
 Words could never express it, and the memories and stories will burn strong for many years to come.